👀 Solink Secure Summit ’25 early registration discount ends Nov 15.

 Many of the points mentioned above for cannabis dispensaries apply to cannabis cultivators as well.
 However, the specific issues faced by cannabis cultivators are different from those of dispensaries.

 While dispensaries are usually found in towns and cities, many cultivators are in more rural settings.
-The video surveillance needs in a rural environment are different.
+The cloud video security needs in a rural environment are different.
 Regulators may require your business to have a fence constructed around your property with cameras showing all fence lines.

 If the driveway requires a gate, then you’ll need cameras at the gate recording vehicles as they enter and exit.
 You may require other outdoor cameras as well for the parking lot and entrances to your facilities.